 On March 15, 2017, the Brazilian Federal Supreme Court (STF - Supremo Tribunal Federal) ruled on a claim related to this matter, and by 6 votes to 4, concluded: "The ICMS does not comprise the tax base for PIS and COFINS assessment purposes".
 The STF decision, in principle, affects all the nine judicial proceedings, due to its general repercussion.
-Seven of these lawsuits already have a final favorable decision, and the gain was recognized when the decision was final and unappealable, considering for the purposes of calculation the exclusion of the ICMS informed in the invoices, as recognized in the final and unappealable decisions, and is preparing the documents to carry out the qualification of its credit and be able to start the compensation procedures and/or have already qualified before the Federal Revenue Service of Brazil.
-It is worth noting that the Company still has two actions for repetition of undue payments, which are awaiting the respective final and unappealable decision.
+Eight of these lawsuits already have a final favorable decision, and the gain was recognized when the decision was final and unappealable, considering for the purposes of calculation the exclusion of the ICMS informed in the invoices, as recognized in the final and unappealable decisions, and is preparing the documents to carry out the qualification of its credit and be able to start the compensation procedures and/or have already qualified before the Federal Revenue Service of Brazil.
+It is important to note that the Company still has a lawsuit for repetition of undue payments, which is awaiting the respective final and unappealable decision.
+In this lawsuit the Company seeks the recognition of R\$ 683 million (R\$ 643 million, net of related expenses) referring to credits prior to the filing of the lawsuit.